 Field: International and Global; Advisor: Zelin; Year: 2014

-Idriss’s work has been funded by the Mellon Foundation/Council on Library and Information Resources fellowship for research in original sources, the Fulbright student scholarship program and various grants from Columbia and Yale universities.
+Idriss’s work has been funded by the Mellon Foundation/Council on Library and Information Resources Fellowship for Research in Original Sources, a Fulbright Student Scholarship, the American Society for Legal History, and various grants from Columbia and Yale universities.

 Originally from Abidjan, Côte d’Ivoire, Idriss earned his undergraduate degree from Harvard University and spent a year as a China Scholarship Council post-baccalaureate fellow at Zhejiang University.